CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Run the development server
 1. We will be using a [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to serve a development build and see our application in action.
 Run `npm install --save-dev webpack-dev-server`.
 2. Add a `start` script to `package.json`.
-This script should run the development server.
-Be sure to set the config file via the `--config` flag and use the `--open` flag to open the application in a a browser upon execution of the command. `package.json` should look something like
+This script will run the development server.
+Be sure to set the config file via the `--config` flag, and use the `--open` flag to open the application in a a browser upon execution of the command. `package.json` should look something like:
 ```
 {
   "name": "cesiumjs-webpack-tutorial",